Skip to main content

 INCIDENTS/INJURIES: CPSC and Best Lock have not received any reports of incidents.
 This recall is being conducted to make sure that products installed in fire-rated applications meet industry standards.

-WHAT TO DO: Customers will be contacted directly by Best Acess Systems to receive a replacement product.
+WHAT TO DO: Customers will be contacted directly by Best Access Systems to receive a replacement product.
 Products installed in non-fire rated applications and B.A.S.I.S.
 G mortise products installed in 20-minute fire rated applications will be modified or replaced if requested by the customer.
 Products installed in 3-hour fire rated applications will be modified or replaced.
 For more information, call Best Access Systems at (800) 479-9087, between 8:00 am to 5:00 pm EST Monday through Friday, or visit Best's website at www.bestaccess.com.
-For a detailed description and picture of the products, see Best's web site.
+For a detailed description and picture of the products, see Best's website.

 Note: Individual Commissioners may have statements related to this topic.
 Please visit www.cpsc.gov/commissioners to search for statements related to this or other topics.